A “Slow TV” Guide for Indoor Days

 Peter Kahn, director of the Human Interaction with Nature and Technological Systems Lab (HINTS) at the University of Washington, calls this phenomenon “technological nature.”
 (His definition includes nature documentaries, certain video games, and robot pets.)
 Kahn, who was featured in BESIDE Issue 05: What does our future with nature hold?, suggests that we seek out technological nature not because it’s realistic or compelling, but because we all possess an innate biophilia, which E. O. Wilson described as our tendency to be drawn toward nature and to feel an affinity for it.

-So in the spirit of biophilia, here’s a list of slow TV offerings to help you sustain your link with nature until the confinement is over.
+So in the spirit of biophilia, here’s a list of slow TV offerings to help you sustain your link with nature until the social distancing is over.

 – 1 –